-Every night in America, there are thousands of youth experiencing homelessness – living in cars, vacant buildings, couch hopping with friends and families, or staying in places not meant for human habitation.
-Youth experiencing homelessness are not typically seen on the streets or in shelters, often being referred to as invisible and being undercounted by government and human service agencies.
-Despite their houselessness, they are often doing their best to go to work or school each day.
+Every night in America, there are thousands of youth experiencing homelessness – living in cars, vacant buildings, couch hopping with friends and families, or staying in places not meant for sleeping.
+They are often doing their best to go to work and school each day.

-Currently, there are over 200 unaccompanied youth experiencing homelessness in Frederick County.
-Throughout the state, there are a shortage of youth-centric housing programs which centralize the unique needs of youth and young adults to exit homelessness and find stable, secure housing.
-Without safe and permanent housing and caring connections with adults, unaccompanied youth are at an even greater risk of engaging in high-risk behaviors or finding themselves in unsafe situations.
+Currently, there are nearly 200 unaccompanied youth experiencing homelessness in Frederick County Public Schools alone.
+Without safe and permanent housing and caring connections with adults, unaccompanied youth are at an even greater risk of finding themselves in unsafe situations.

 What are host homes?

-Short-term host homes are an intervention for youth who are currently experiencing homelessness for any variety of reasons, including but not limited to family conflict, racial oppression, poverty, gender identity and sexual orientation.
+Short-term host homes are an intervention for youth who are currently experiencing homelessness for any variety of reasons..
 The goal of short-term host homes is to provide a safe, temporary, welcoming space for up to six months where the young person can move towards self-sufficiency.
 Host homes are currently being used in numerous cities across the United States.

-THRIVE! leverages existing resources to support youth, and the community of caring adults to help solve the crisis of youth homelessness in Frederick County.
-It is a community-driven model that connects young people aged 16-22 with adults from their own communities who are able to provide safe housing and support while the young person figures out their next steps.
-THRIVE! staff work with the young person and hosts to make sure the process is supportive and stress-free.
+Thrive leverages existing resources to support youth, and the community of caring adults to help solve the crisis of youth homelessness in Frederick County.
+It is a community-driven model that connects young people aged 16-24 with adults from their own communities who are able to provide safe housing and support.
+Meanwhile the young person works directly with a SHIP Case Manager to figure out their next steps, planning to exit into permanent stable housing.
+Thrive staff work with the young person and hosts to make sure the process is supportive and stress-free.

 Are you able to host a young person?